-Those who are or will turn 50 during the calendar year can often make additional catch-up contributions to their workplace savings plan or IRAs using pre-tax dollars.
+Those who are or will turn 50 during the calendar year can often make additional catch-up contributions to their workplace savings plan or IRAs using pretax or after-tax dollars.

 They must first, however, meet the annual maximum allowable contribution limit for their retirement account.

-Using catch-up contributions, he notes, retirement savers get all the advantages of the 401(k), including tax deferment, lower-than-retail fees and the employer match.
+Using catch-up contributions, retirement savers get all the advantages of the 401(k), including tax deferment and the employer match.
 Plus, they are able to make up for lost time.

 Here are the maximum contributions you can make